Code of Student Rights and Responsibilites

 The term "Code" refers to the Code of Student Rights and Responsibilities.

 The term "complainant" refers to any member of the university community who files a complaint for charges against a student or student organization.

-For the definition of "consent" and other terms related to sexual violence, as well as further explanation of university policy, see G1.31 Title IX Policy on Sexual Assault, Stalking and Other Forms of Sexual Misconduct.
+For the definition of "consent" and other terms related to sexual violence, as well as further explanation of University policy, see Op1.02-11 Sex Discrimination and VAWA Offenses Policy and Investigation Procedures.

 The term "consequence" or "educational consequence" refers to the outcomes or terms that a student must fulfill in the event they are found responsible for policy and/or code violations.

 The "dean of students" is that person designated by the university to be responsible for the administration of the Code.

 The term "explosive weapons" means any explosive, incendiary or poison gas bomb or similar device designated or adapted for the purpose of inflicting death, serious physical injury or substantial property damage, or any device designed or adapted for delivering or shooting such a weapon.

 The term "faculty member" means any person hired by the university to conduct classroom or other learning/teaching activities.

 The term "firearms" means any weapon that is designed or adapted to expel a projectile by the action of an explosive.